Let's play God for a moment. Let's design a country with enormous economic potential. What characteristics shall we grace it with? How about:

 Remember -- natural advantages

 But go back to the top of this article for a moment.
 Brazil has incredible potential to produce a sustained economic growth story, and a vibrant middle class along with it.
 It's simply a matter of leveraging its natural advantages -- a process that should be far easier than what kick-started the Irish Tiger, for example.

 That's why Brazil is the most attractive Latin American market, according to a Santander Investment survey of buy-side analysts and hedge fund managers.

-It's also why Bill Mann and our Global Gains team are so excited to travel to Brazil (as well as Argentina and Chile) soon to meet with selected companies and gather more information on opportunities there.
+It's also why Bill Mann and our Global Gains team were so excited to travel to Brazil (as well as Argentina and Chile) recently to meet with selected companies (including MercadoLibre) and gather more information on opportunities there.
 After all, if China and India have proven anything over the past few years, it's that the transition from a state to a free market economy can be extremely lucrative for informed foreign investors.

 If you're as excited about the profit opportunities in Brazil as we are, you can get all our reports from the trip, as well as our top three Latin American stock picks, by joining Global Gains free for 30 days.
 Click here for more information.
 There is no obligation to subscribe.

 This article was first published Nov.
 23, 2007.
 It has been updated.

 Tim Hanson does not own shares of any company mentioned.
 Amazon.com, SINA, and eBay are Motley Fool Stock Advisor picks.
 Ctrip is a Motley Fool Hidden Gems pick.
 The Motley Fool has a disclosure policy.